Skip to main content

 Add A Model Provider

 Pioneer cannot answer until the gateway has access to at least one model provider.
 Use the providers icon in the bottom bar to open Providers, then add whichever provider you already use.
-The connection flow is the same across providers: choose the provider type, enter the required credential or endpoint details, save it on the gateway, then select one of its models in a thread.
-Provider settings belong to the gateway, not to the desktop app.
-If you connect to another gateway later, configure providers there too.
+The connection flow is the same across providers: choose the provider type, enter the required credential or endpoint details, save it for the current workspace on the gateway, then select one of its models in a thread.
+Provider settings belong to the current workspace on the gateway, not to the desktop app.
+If you switch workspace or connect to another gateway later, configure providers there too.
 See Providers for the full supported provider list.

 Start Your First Thread